Skip to main content

 Urgent advice: Contact 111 for advice now if:

-you take more than your prescribed dose of esomeprazole and have any of these symptoms:
+• you've taken more than your prescribed dose of esomeprazole and feel unwell

-Bring the esomeprazole packet or leaflet inside it, any remaining medicine, and any other medicines you take.
+Take the esomeprazole packet or leaflet inside it, plus any remaining medicine and any other medicines you take.

 If you've taken esomeprazole for a long time, speak to your doctor before you stop taking it.
 Stopping suddenly could make your stomach produce a lot more acid, and make your symptoms come back.